When to use?

 Random order: Click “Random order” if you want all response alternatives to be presented in a random order.

-Add many: Will give you the possibility to add large quantities of response alternatives by copy and pasting them from an Excel list or text document.
+Add many: Will give you the possibility to add large quantities of response alternatives by copying and pasting them from an Excel list or text document.
 To use this, click “Add many” and then paste all response options to the textbox, with a line break between the options.

 Dropdown in respondent view: